Girls will ‘Rise Up’ with First Lady Michelle Obama, Meryl Streep, Freida Pinto, Andra Day, Isha Sesay and CNN Films for October

 CNN Films produces and acquires documentary feature films for theatrical exhibition and distribution across CNN’s multiple platforms.
 Amy Entelis, executive vice president of talent and content development for CNN Worldwide, oversees the strategy for CNN Films; Courtney Sexton, vice president of content development for CNN Films works day-to-day with filmmakers to oversee projects.
 For more information about CNN Films, please visit www.cnn.com/CNNFilms and follow @CNNFilms via Twitter.

 CNN Worldwide is a portfolio of two dozen news and information services across cable, satellite, radio, wireless devices and the Internet in more than 200 countries and territories worldwide.
-Domestically, CNN reaches more individuals on television, the web and mobile devices than any other cable TV news organization in the United States; internationally, CNN is the most widely distributed news channel reaching more than 271 million households abroad; and CNN Digital is a top network for online news, mobile news and social media.
+Domestically, CNN reaches more individuals on television, the web and mobile devices than any other cable TV news organization in the United States.
+Internationally, CNN is the most widely distributed news channel reaching more than 320 million households abroad; and CNN Digital is a top network for online news, mobile news and social media.
 Additionally, CNN Newsource is the world’s most extensively utilized news service partnering with hundreds of local and international news organizations around the world.
-CNN is division of Turner Broadcasting System, Inc., a Time Warner Company.
+CNN is a division of Turner Broadcasting System, Inc., a Time Warner Company.